Cog-Creators/Red-DiscordBot/docs/host-list.rst

   starting point.
 One should conduct their own research and come to a conclusion depending on their needs and budget, taking into account providers not listed here if desired.
-The key is the provider offering a OS supported by Red.
+The key is the provider offering an OS supported by Red.

 .. tip::
  You will have better results with Audio when the region in your Discord